flatlinee/flathud/Readme.txt

 Welcome to flatHUD!

-Version: 1.81
+Version: 1.9
-Released: June 17th, 2014
+Released: June 28th, 2014

 Changelog:
--New menu color scheme!
-Easily edit your menu colors in clientscheme.res -Misc. bugfixes
+-UI rework of popup panels to maintain consistency (style setting, training, store panels, etc) -Font fixes on popup panels
+-Fixed killstreak crafting menu not in same style as rest of HUD -Slightly bigger font for menu notification panel -Label fixes for MvM on minimal scoreboard

 FAQ: